ilk1300/Qiime2-THS-Microbiome-Workflow/README.md

-# Qiime2-and-Qiime1-Microbiome
+# Qiime2 Microbiome Analysis Workflow

-Here is the coding part to the Third Hand Smoke Microbiome Project
+This folder contains codes and mapping files to analyze the Third Hand Smoke Microbiome Project.